PatrikPolkki/sleep_log/README.md

 # Sleep Log
-Sleep Log is an android application made via Kotlin which lets user to track his sleeps.
-User can insert one sleep per day which contains values of date, sleep duration and sleep quality.
+Sleep Log is an android application made via Kotlin that lets users track their sleep.
+Users can insert one sleep per day which contains values of date, sleep duration, and sleep quality.

 ## Technologies
 Technologies used in development: